mattkae/Webpack101/README.md

 # Webpack 101
 This is a small presentation that I gave to my coworkers on what webpack is and how one might use it.
+The lessons are as follows:

+- Lesson 1: The simplest example
+- Lesson 2: Loaders
+- Lesson 3: Plugins
+- Lesson 4: CSS Importing
+- Lesson 5: React
+- Lesson 6: React + TypeScript
+- Lesson 7: Writing our own loader

+## Requirements
+Node 16 or 17 is preferred.

+## Building
+Run `npm run build` from the root of the project

-## Usage
+## Running
 Open `index.html` in a browser of your choice.

-Covered topics include:
-- Babel
-- Webpack loaders
-- Webpack plugins
-- CSS
-- React
-- TypeScript